Bruno Wille

+Life and career

 He tried to make an end to the collective ideology of the Social Democratic Party of Germany (SPD) from 1890 until 1892.
 Influenced by Friedrich Nietzsche, he wanted to end the tyranny of political parties and protect individuality.
 He considered that politics should help develop a personality and not subdue it.

 He was the leader of the radical youth opposition of the SPD.
 He did not have much support and had to leave the party in 1892.
 From that moment onwards, he regarded himself as an anarchist.

 In 1896 he published an account of his visits to Joseph Dietzgen in Siegburg, in which he speaks of the philosopher with great respect.

-He moved away from his anarchist viewpoint: Instead of complete egoism, he became an advocate of harmony of a community of humans.
+He moved away from his anarchist viewpoint: Instead of complete egoism, he became an advocate of the harmony of a community of humans.
 He became a great admirer of nature and wanted to become one with the world, which he regarded as an organism.

-He was a supporter of the Christ Myth Theory (which had prominence in the late 19th and early 20th century in Germany, due to the Deutsche Monistenbund and rising prominence of mythicist figures such as Kalthoff, who also led to the rediscovery of Bruno Bauer.
+He was a supporter of the Christ Myth Theory (which had prominence in the late 19th and early 20th century in Germany, due to the Deutsche Monistenbund and rising prominence of mythicist figures such as Kalthoff, who also led to the rediscovery of Bruno Bauer).